4 alive in 'miracle' after car plunges off California cliff

 The Tesla sedan plummeted more than 250 feet (76.20 meters) from the highway and crashed into a rocky outcropping.
 It appears to have flipped a few times before landing on its wheels, wedged against the cliff just feet from the surf, according to Brian Pottenger, a battalion chief forCoastside Fire Protection District/Cal Fire.

-Crashes along Devil's Slide, a steep, rocky and winding coastal area about 15 miles (24.14 kilometers) south of San Francisco, rarely end with survivors.
+Crashes along Devil's Slide, a steep, rocky and winding coastal area about 15 miles (24.14 kilometers) south of San Francisco that's between Pacifica and Montara, rarely end with survivors.
 On Monday, the victims were initially listed in critical condition but all four were conscious and alert when rescuers arrived.

 "We go there all the time for cars over the cliff and they never live.
 This was an absolute miracle," Pottenger said.